mrkuz/kradle/README.md

 The `generateDocumentation` task uses [Dokka](https://kotlin.github.io/dokka/) to generate a HTML documentation based on KDoc comments.
 The documentation can be found under `build/docs`.

-Package and module documentation can be placed in the files _package.md_ or _module.md_ in the project directory.
+Package and module documentation can be placed in files _package.md_ or _module.md_ in the project or source directory.

 Plugins: [Dokka Plugin](https://plugins.gradle.org/plugin/org.jetbrains.dokka)